 As winter closes in and darkness falls, Gray will have to think fast.

-I am delighted to welcome you on my stop for the blog tour of The Night Swim, the incredible new novel by Megan Goldin.
+I am delighted to welcome you on my stop for the blog tour of Codename Firefly, the brand new novel by C. J. Daughterty.

-A huge thank you to St. Martin’s Press and NetGalley for providing me with a copy of the novel.
+A huge thank you to Sofia and Midas PR for inviting me to join the blog tour and providing me with a proof of this captivating novel.

 A former crime reporter and accidental civil servant, C.J.
 Daugherty began writing the Night School series while working as a communications consultant for the Home Office.
 The young adult series was published by Little Brown and went on to sell over a million and a half copies worldwide.
 A web series inspired by the books clocked up well over a million views.
 In 2020, the books were optioned for television.
 She later wrote The Echo Killing series, published by St Martin’s Press, and co-wrote the fantasy series, The Secret Fire, with French author Carina Rosenfeld.